 The issue with private money loans is not so much that they are more expensive but readily available.
 Private money lenders in Costa Rica can and do, compete with banks.
 Applying for a traditional bank loan can be a lengthy and tedious process.

-What exactly do the broker fees pay for?
+What exactly do the consulting fees pay for?

-Each loan that comes in has a due diligence process where Gap Investments invests a significant amount of time and effort in ensuring the loan meets our standards.
+Each loan that comes in has a due diligence process where Gap Investments consultants put a significant amount of time and effort into ensuring the loan meets our standards.
 In addition, there are office expenses, which include advertising, website maintenance, salaries, internet costs, communications, and overall administration.
-Gap Investments spends much of its time and energy on on-site visits that can entail long trips with overnight stays in many cases.
+Gap Investments analysts spend much of their time and energy on on-site visits that can entail long trips with overnight stays in many cases.
 Many site visits generate a 0% return as they do not fit our criteria or are unsuitable for our lenders.

 Do private money loans only cater to desperate or risky borrowers?